rundas-r00t/razzpi-usb-printer-spoof/README.md

 step 2

-ssh into the razz and copy/paste the two scripts via nano and save and chmod +x both. you will likely need to take your attack laptop and plug it into the printer you want to spoof and use `lsusb` to grab the proper manufacturer name and ID. update the enable...sh script accordingly
+ssh into the razz and copy/paste the two scripts via nano and save and chmod +x both. you will likely need to take your attack laptop and plug it into the printer you want to spoof and use `lsusb` to grab the proper manufacturer name and ID. update the enable_hp_printer.sh script accordingly

 step 3